macropin/django-lorem-pdf/README.md

 # Loremized PDF generator (Django)

-If you're looking for a simple example of PDF Generation in Pthon / Django then you might find this interesting.
+If you're looking for a simple example of PDF Generation in Python / Django then you might find this interesting.

 If you have to ask why, then this project is not for you :)